 CrowdStrike benefits:

-- Cloud-native architecture with integrated global threat intelligence (78 trillion daily signals)
+- Cloud-native architecture with built-in global threat intelligence

 - Threat hunting included in Enterprise (Falcon OverWatch)

-- Indicators of Attack (IOA) with supervised and unsupervised machine learning
+- Indicators of Attack (IOA) using supervised and unsupervised machine learning

 - Ultra-light agent with deployment in minutes

-- Proven reputation in MITRE ATT&CK tests (100% detection and protection by 2023)
+- Proven track record in MITRE ATT&CK tests

 - Microsoft independence - useful if you want to avoid mono-dependence